skeres/kubernetes_tutorial/12_readme.md

-# goals : run minikube and deploy your first Nginx Pod
+# goals : with minikube cluster, using DECLARATIVE mode :
+# - deploy your first Nginx Pod
+# - install kubernetes dashboard
+# - deploy your first replicaset

 **Prerequisites :**
 - A dockerhub account